close up of metal handcuffs

 Independent learning

 When not attending lectures, seminars or other timetabled sessions you will be expected to continue learning independently through self-study.
 Typically, this will involve reading journal articles and books, working on individual and group projects, undertaking research in the library, preparing coursework assignments and presentations, and preparing for exams.
-To help with your independent learning, you can access the Library and our social study spaces in halls of residence.
+To help with your independent learning, you can use our student study spaces in the school, access the Library and our social study spaces in halls of residence.

 Academic support